hstarmans/freecad_hexastorm/README.md

 ### Key rays

-Plots the following five rays for the optical system.
+Plots the following rays for the optical system.
-- rays which hit edges optical mirror
 - rays which form the edges of a laser scanline
 - central ray through the optical system
 - ray which hit edges photodiode

-### Remove rays

-This removes all rays.
+Rays can removed by simply removing the object created.

 ## TODO

-- add check of correct laser height and front mirror
+- add check of correct laser height, first cylinder lens with respect to prism
-- remove reflection photodiode
-- scanline seems to long
 - add focal point and visualize

 ## Related work